Nicolás Aedo

-Nicolás Alejandro Aedo Muñoz (born 6 April 2001) is a Chilean footballer who plays as an attacking midfielder for Chilean Primera División side Audax Italiano.
+Nicolás Alejandro Aedo Muñoz (born 6 April 2001) is a Chile footballer who plays as an attacking midfielder for Chilean Primera División side Audax Italiano.

 Club career

 Born in Puente Alto commune, Santiago de Chile, Aedo is a product of the Audax Italiano youth system.
 A first team member since 2020, he made his senior debut in the 2–1 away loss against Deportes Iquique for the Chilean Primera División on 10 October of the same year.
 During the 2023 Chilean Primera División, he played on loan for Unión La Calera.

 International career

 Aedo represented Chile at under-15 level during 2014.

 In November 2020, Aedo was called up to a training microcycle of the under 20's with views to the 2021 South American Championship.